-By reading this blog post, you must be considering the pros and cons of relocating for a job.
-Without a doubt, this is a major decision, involving complex logistics and moving expenses.
-Nevertheless, it is important to recognise the benefits that relocating for a job may hold for you.
+If your search has led you to this blog post, you’re no doubt already considering the pros and cons of relocating for work.
+Of course, this is a significant decision, involving complex logistics and moving expenses.
+As anyone who has ever moved for a job will tell you, it’s a colossal upheaval!
+While this can be offputting, it is essential to recognise the benefits that relocating for a job may hold for you.

 A new career opportunity can open many doors, doors which may lead to higher salaries, career advancement or even your dream job!
 Relocating can also improve your relationships with friends and family, as a result of a better work-life balance!

 Could the Grass be Greener Up-North?

 Until not so long ago, a move to the big smoke (AKA London) pretty much guaranteed a massive pay rise and with it, a better quality of life.
 Now it seems that although salaries are still higher there, the number of people relocating to Manchester from London is overtaking those moving the other way.